 Let’s understand this using a Hashicorp Vault sidecar for a MongoDB container:

-• In the secrets service, use an image containing your chosen secret management tool, such as a vault.
+service, use an image containing your chosen secret management tool, such as a vault. - Mount a volume from the secrets container to the

-• In the mongo service, use environment variables to set the credentials for the MongoDB database, and reference the secrets stored in the mounted volume.
+service, use environment variables to set the credentials for the MongoDB database, and reference the secrets stored in the mounted volume.

 Here is the example compose file: